Frequently Asked Questions from New Clients

-The information below is intended to answer some of the most common questions people ask when scheduling their first Paula Method session.
+Below are the most common questions new clients ask when scheduling their first Paula Method session.

-The process is very personal and varies with each individual, making it hard to predict how long it will take to feel the results.
-Mical generally recommends that clients commit to 6 initial lessons, to get a clear understanding of how the method works.
+A: The process is very personal and varies with each individual, making it hard to predict how long it will take to feel the results.
+Micahl generally recommends that clients commit to 6 initial lessons, to get a clear understanding of how the method works.

 It is helpful to think of the work in 6-lesson blocks: 6, 12, 18, 24 or 30 lessons.
 The length of the treatment depends on the complexity of your symptoms, the reaction of your body to the exercises, and the amount of time you dedicate to your practice.
 Micahl recommends 2–3 lessons per week at the beginning, allowing 2 days for home practice between each.
 You may experience changes quickly through this kind of work, and these can be addressed, and your practice adjusted accordingly, if you are able to attend regularly.
 At the same time, if your body requires more stimulation to initiate change, the frequent appointments will allow you to progress more quickly.
 Later on, you can reduce the lessons to once a week and continue until the issues you came with have been resolved.